Infinite-dimensional manifolds as ringed spaces: Smoothness of curves

 We also have the same notions for nets (just replace ``sequence" by ``net" everywhere in the preceding definition).\\

 \item $E$ is called {\bf Mackey-complete} if every Mackey-Cauchy net in $E$ converges.\\ \end{enumerate} \end{defi}

-\begin{rem} Every complete locally convex space is sequentially complete, and in turn sequential completeness implies Mackey-completeness.
+\begin{rem} In fact, $E$ is Mackey-complete if and only if every Mackey-Cauchy sequence in $E$ converges, cf. \cite{km}, I.2.2.
+Note that every complete locally convex space is sequentially complete, and in turn sequential completeness implies Mackey-completeness.
 For metrizable locally convex spaces the three notions of completeness coincide.
 Given a locally convex space $E$, the completion $\hat{E}$ yields a complete (and thus Mackey-complete) locally convex space together with a continuous linear embedding $j:E\hookrightarrow \hat{E}$ having dense image.
 (Compare, e.g. Theorem 5.2 in \cite{tre}.)
 A continuous curve $c: \mathbb{R} \longrightarrow E$ yields then a continuous curve $\hat{c}= j\circ c:\mathbb{R}\longrightarrow \hat{E}$, and $c$ is weakly smooth if and only if $\hat{c}$ is weakly smooth.\\ \end{rem}

 \begin{thm} Let $E$ be a Mackey-complete locally convex space and $c:\mathbb{R}\longrightarrow E$ a curve.
 Then $c$ is smooth if and only if it is weakly smooth. \end{thm}